Table of Contents

 CPU's clock speed — represents how many cycles per second it can execute.
 Clock speed is also referred to as clock rate, PC frequency, and CPU frequency.
 This is measured in gigahertz, which refers to billions of pulses per second and is abbreviated as GHz

-Stock cooler — Its the default cooling solution for processors (something that's essential to keep the processor running without overheating and shutting down) that comes pre-packaged with a processor.
+Stock cooler — Its the default cooling solution for processors that comes pre-packaged with a processor.
 Usually, it’s a small heat-sink with a fan attached to it.

 PCIe — (peripheral component interconnect express) is an interface standard for connecting high-speed components.
-Every desktop PC motherboard has several PCIe slots you can use to add GPUs (aka video cards aka graphics cards), RAID cards, Wi-Fi cards or SSD (solid-state drive) add-on cards
+Every desktop PC motherboard has several PCIe slots you can use to add GPUs, RAID cards.
+Wi-Fi cards or SSD add-on cards

 Virtual reality (VR) gaming — is the application of a three-dimensional (3D) artificial environment to computer games.
 Before the development of compact technology, VR gaming used projector rooms or multiple screens.
 VR gaming control may involve a standard keyboard and mouse, game controllers, or motion capture methods.

 I hope after reading this you will get a better grip at gaming PC either build or prebuilt.
-I also do wish that with all the information displayed, you’ll have a firm understanding of the idea of a good gaming PC, which fits for your needs, which is perfect for work and gaming, and so on.
+I also do wish that with all the information displayed, you’ll have a firm understanding.
+The idea of a good gaming PC, which fits for your needs.
+Which is perfect for work and gaming, and so on.